On this page:

 - Summer nutrition educator

 View Bachelor of Arts in Public Health program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Students must apply for admission to Wright State University.

 Requirements for direct admission into the Public Health degree program are in alignment with the Department of Population and Public Health Sciences criteria, including: a high school GPA of 3.0 or higher, an ACT Math score minimum of 22 or 520 on the SAT, and an ACT English score minimum of 23 or 530 on the SAT.

 Students who intend to enter into the Public Health degree program but do not meet the criteria to be directly admitted will be admitted as a PRE major.
-Once the student has satisfied the following criteria, they can be admitted into the Public Health degree program: completed at least 15 semester hours with a minimum cumulative GPA of 2.25, and earned a grade of “C” or higher in one of the following courses: BIO 1050, BIO 1070, BIO 1080, BIO 1120, BIO 1150, CHM 1010, CHM 1020, or CHM 1210.
+Once the student has satisfied the following criteria, they can be admitted into the Public Health degree program: completed at least 12 semester hours with a minimum cumulative GPA of 2.25.

 Declaring your Major

-Students who intend to enter into the Public Health Bachelor of Arts degree program but do not meet the criteria to be directly admitted from high school will be admitted as a PRE major.
-Once the student has satisfied the following criteria, they can be admitted into the Public Health Bachelor of Arts degree program:
+Students who intend to enter into the Bachelor of Arts in Public Health program but do not meet the criteria to be directly admitted from high school will be admitted as a PRE major.
+Once the student has satisfied the following criteria, they can be admitted into the Bachelor of Arts in Public Health degree program:

-Current students at Wright State University who are interested in adding or changing their major can also be admitted into the Public Health Bachelor of Arts degree program by meeting the above criteria.
+Current students at Wright State University who are interested in adding or changing their major can also be admitted into the Bachelor of Arts in Public Health degree program by meeting the above criteria.

 Articulation (Transfer) Agreements